FOREX-U.S. dollar gains, risk appetite bolsters Aussie dollar

 Executive Board member Benoit Coeure said euro zone banks can deal with rock-bottom interest rates and actually benefit from the central bank's efforts to prop up growth and inflation .

-"We are underweight the euro and expect it to weaken towards $1.05," said Ryan Myerberg, portfolio manager at Janus Capital International, adding that the market was also underpricing the chances of the Federal Reserve raising rates.

-The Australian dollar was up 0.5 percent to $0.7336 , its highest since early December, having rallied 1.7 percent on Tuesday.
+The Australian dollar was up 0.2 percent to $0.7303 after earlier reaching a 2016 high of $0.7325 and rallying 1.7 percent on Tuesday.
 Investors warmed to the currency after data showed fourth-quarter economic growth unexpectedly picked up to an annual 3.0 percent.
-(Editing by Larry King)
+(Additional reporting by Lisa Twaronite, editing by Larry King)

 * Sterling drops after largest one-day rise since at least 1998